IntelliTect/Coalesce/docs/pages/stacks/vue/coalesce-vue-vuetify/components/c-table.rst

     The :ref:`ListViewModel <VueListViewModels>` to display pagination information for.

 :ts:`props?: string[]`
-    If provided, specifies which properties should be given a column in the table.
+    If provided, specifies which properties, and their ordering, should be given a column in the table.

     If not provided, all non-key columns that aren't annotated with :ref:`[Hidden(HiddenAttribute.Areas.List)] <HiddenAttribute>` are given a column.